What do translators do in their spare time, you ask?

 Yes, that’s right.
 Most translators are avid readers.
 Translators are on a quest to find their own version of paradise.
 Occasionally they find one sentence in a whole book that leave them gasping in delight and make their hearts skip a beat.
 Such findings fill them both with the hope that skilful writers are not an extinct species and the reassurance that some writers can still handle a pen (or a keyboard) the way Middle Ages elite warriors wielded a sword: with skill, precision, strength, and efficiency.

 Often, translators will read a sentence and have three or four synonyms lined up to replace the verb or the subject.
 Once done, they immediately translate it in their mind (and sometimes they can also provide an alternate wording), and then remember that they are not on the clock.

 A professional bias?
 Of course not!

-As if they had not done enough writing, translators must have a creative outlet and since they have good writing skills, they will give creative writing a shot as it certainly engages a different part of their brains.
+As if they had not done enough writing, translators must have a creative outlet, and since they have good writing skills, they will give creative writing a shot as it engages a different part of their brains.
 The bashful ones will write in their mother tongues; the daredevils will write in their second or third language.

 Avoiding Parties Like the Plague

 Translators are not renowned for being social butterflies.
-Although sociable, they have low tolerance for inaccuracy.
+Although friendly, they have a low tolerance for inaccuracy.
 Between the layman who cannot tell translation and interpretation apart to save his life and the drunken guests who forget to make the basic subject-verb agreements and sometimes even plurals, translators cringe and feel a bone-deep pain few can fathom.
 Parties are not fun; sheer torture is what they are.